Loughrea: Sport and culture

-Loughrea GAA Club were 2006 winners of both the Galway and Connacht Senior Club Hurling Championships.
-They also reached the 2007 All-Ireland Club Hurling Championship final, losing out to Ballyhale Shamrocks.
-Loughrea has a rugby club, a soccer club, a Gaelic football club, a volleyball club, an 18-hole golf course, a cycling club and an athletic club.
-Loughrea cricket club is one of the leading clubs in Connacht.
-Actor Kiefer Sutherland has an affection for the town, twice visiting family as a young boy and is said to have been amazed at the skill of the players down at the handball alley.
+Hurling is one of the dominant sports in the town and its immediate outskirts.
+Loughrea GAA Club were 2006 winners of both the Galway Senior Hurling and Connacht Senior Club Hurling Championships.
+They also reached the 2007 All-Ireland Senior Club Hurling Championship final, losing out to Ballyhale Shamrocks.
+Loughrea also has a rugby club, a soccer club, a Gaelic football club, a volleyball club, an 18-hole golf course, a cycling club and an athletic club.

+Actor Kiefer Sutherland reportedly has an affection for the town, twice visiting family as a young boy and is said to have been amazed at the skill of the players down at the handball alley.

 Each year, in October, the town plays host to the BAFFLE International Poetry Festival.
-Loughrea also boasts a Musical and Dramatic Society, historical society, and a community association.
+Loughrea also has a Musical and Dramatic Society, historical society, and a community association.
 In the 2018 National Glór na nGael awards for "Irish language in local communities", Loughrea's "Gaeilge Locha Riach" was awarded best voluntary committee in Connaught.
 Gaeilge Locha Riach promotes the Irish language in Loughrea among the community and businesses.
 There is also a Foróige Youth club in the town.

-Each year the Local Triathlon club called Predator organise a junior and senior triathlon event.
-The race was created by French coach Sebastien Locteau in 2006 with Tony Daly.
-Loughrea Triathlon is part of the national event calendar under Triathlon Ireland rules.
+Each year, the local triathlon club organises a junior and senior triathlon event.
+Loughrea's triathlon is part of the national event calendar under Triathlon Ireland rules.